YuanZi1501040205/cv-homework-1-YuanZi1501040205/README.md

   - Any output images or files must be saved to "output/" folder (cv_hw1.py automatically does this)

 -------------
-3. (2 Pts.)
-Describe your method and report you findings in your report for each problem of the assignemnt.
+3. (5 Pts.)
+Describe your method and report you findings in your report for each of the implementations (greyscale and color) in assignemnt.
-  - In your report decribe the following points
+  - In your report also decribe the following points

     a.
 What are the parameters that influence your algorithm?
 Explain their effect?